abadid/cmsc424-spring2018/project4/README.md

 	* Doesn’t matter!
 We don’t need the consistency part of the equation!

-5. The confidence equation includes two parts --- one part is focused on cardinality and the other part focused on consistency.
+8. The confidence equation includes two parts --- one part is focused on cardinality and the other part focused on consistency.
 Do we really need both parts?
-Let’s say that we removed the **cardinality** part, and kept the **consistency** part.
-The functional dependency X-->Y might incorrectly exist, (i.e. when the confidence is above threshold) if we just doubled the consistency part (i.e. confidence = 2*consistency part instead of having confidence = cardinality part + consistency part), but would correctly be below threshold if the original confidence equation is used (because X and Y have nothing to do with each other).
-Which of the following would yield in such an incorrect functional dependency?
+Let’s say that we removed the **cardinality** part, and doubled the **consistency** part.
+Under what situations would we be likely to incorrectly identify fuzzy functional dependencies X~->Y when in fact X and Y have nothing to do with each other.
+(But if we used the original confidence equation, we would likely correctly not identify X~->Y as a fuzzy functional dependency.)
+Assume reasonable thresholds and data sizes (e.g., a threshold in the range of 1.5-1.7 and 10000-100000 tuples).

 	(check all that apply)